hetalang/heta-specifications/syntax.md

 ## Comments

-1. Comments are the part of the code which is not compiled and used only for annotation of code.
+1. Comments are the part of the code which are not compiled and are used only for annotation of code.

 1. A single-line comment starts with `//` symbols and ends with line breaks.

     Example:
     ```heta
-    a @Const = 5;
+    // this is not part of the platform but only the comment to the code
     ```

 1. A multiline comment starts with `/*` and ends with `*/` or end of the file.